 By day a bright and airy restaurant with a solid menu, after the sun goes down this venue, set in the back of a Mega Kuningan office block, becomes one of Jakarta’s hippest bars.
 Although generally quiet on weekday nights, it often gets jumping late on Friday and Saturday thanks to regular events featuring a slew of hiqh-quality DJs playing eclectic tunes to a diverse crowd of indie kids and scenesters.
 Some say it has the best music of any bar in Jakarta.

 This slick looking tapas bar in Mega Kuningan is busy most nights of the week.
-Popular with a slightly older crowd of high-class expats and Indonesians, there’s definitely a bit of a “meat market” vibe to the place late at night, which some might find off-putting, but generally people here are just here to drink, dance and be merry.
-The minimum spend entrance fee is needlessly complicated and can lead to long lines to get in when the place is really packed, but the small army of bartenders keep the drinks coming out at a relatively quick clip.
+Popular with a slightly older crowd of high-class expats and Indonesians, there’s definitely a bit of a “meat market” vibe to the place late at night, which many find off-putting, but generally people here are just here to drink, dance and be merry.
+The minimum spend entrance fee in place at peak hours is needlessly complicated and can lead to long lines to enter when the venue is jumping, but the small army of bartenders keep the drinks coming out at a relatively quick clip at least.

 Noble House Building, 8th floor, Jl.
 Dr. Ide Anak Agung Gde Agung Kav.
 E4 No.2, Mega Kuningan.
 021 2978 3111.
 Website

 This recent addition to SCBD is definitely going for a more modern German beer hall vibe with its brick walls, high glass ceilings and refurbished factory decor.
 An extensive lineup of beers (and a few cocktails, including a surprisingly good smoke-infused negroni) on tap make it a good option for boozy bohemians.